 Project to support the parliamentary administration

-Since the end of 2017, the Swiss Parliamentary Services (SPS) have supported their counterparts in the Mongolian parliamentary administration.
-This support has been provided as part of a four-year (2017-2020) SDC-led parliamentary strengthening project run in collaboration with the United Nations Development Programme (UNDP).
+Since the end of 2017, the Parliamentary Services (PS) have supported their counterparts in the Mongolian parliamentary administration.
+This support is provided through parliamentary strengthening

 Mission of Swiss Parliament’s Parliamentary Control of the Administration (PCA) at the secretariat of the Mongolian Parliament responsible for evaluations (June 2018)